-What Is The Alienation Clause (Or Due-On-Sale Clause) In Real Estate?
+What Is The Alienation Clause In Real Estate And How Does It Work?

 Share:

-Most lenders include an alienation clause in their mortgage contracts to protect their interests in the event that you hand off the title of your home to someone else.
+Most lenders include an alienation clause (also called the “due-on-sale clause”) in their mortgage contracts to protect their interests in case you hand off the title of your home to someone else.
 Here are the main points you should know about the alienation clause, including what it is, how it works, when it applies and when it doesn’t.

 What Is An Alienation Clause?

-An alienation clause, also known as a due-on-sale clause, is a real estate agreement that requires a borrower to pay the remainder of their mortgage loan balance off immediately during the sale or transfer of a property title and before a new buyer can take ownership.
+An alienation clause requires a borrower to pay the remainder of their mortgage loan balance off immediately during the sale or transfer of a property title and before a new buyer can take ownership.
 It goes into effect regardless of whether the transfer is voluntary or not.
 This clause is standard in most mortgage agreements today.

 See What You Qualify For